 - Makes 12 to 14 biscuits

-- 2. Add the shortening to flour mixture in 5 or 6 large pieces, cutting it into the flour with a pastry cutter, or rubbing it in with your fingers.
-The mixture should have the consistency of coarse meal, with no large pieces of shortening visible.
+In a large bowl, sift together the flour, the baking powder, and salt.
+Add the shortening to the flour mixture in 5 or 6 large pieces, cutting it into the flour with a pastry cutter or rubbing it in with your fingers.
+The mixture should have the consistency of coarse meal with no large pieces of shortening visible.

 Add the milk and stir in with a fork just until the mixture pulls away from sides of bowl.
 The dough will be quite sticky.

 Turn the dough out onto a lightly floured surface.
 Dust your hands with flour and gently knead the dough just until it’s no longer sticky, about 30 seconds.
 Pat the dough into a 9-inch circle that’s about 3/4 inch thick.
 Cut out biscuits with a cookie cutter or the rim of a juice glass and place them on baking sheet.
 If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisper sides, separate them a bit.
 Using floured hands, gently push the scraps into one another and press them together and cut out more biscuits.

 Bake until the biscuit tops are golden brown, 12 to 15 minutes.

 Place the biscuits on a wire rack and let them cool ever so slightly.
 Serve while still hot.
 Originally published May 9, 2007.

 We loved these biscuits.
 They had good flavor and were absolutely gorgeous—impressively tall, white inside, and golden on top and bottom.
 They were tall and fluffy with layers like you usually only see in canned biscuits.
 I often make biscuits from scratch and these compared very favorably to my favorite recipe.